SharonLima/Loteria/README.md

 # Loteria

-Here is an app that converts multiple units.
-Among them dollar to real, celsius to fahrenheit, kilometers to meters and pound to kilogram
+This is an app that generates random numbers in quina and mega-sena formats

 Below video of how the app is: